 The Marine Pull Up Program by Posey is the only one that is completely friendly to complete beginners.
 This program is also effective enough that it is used at a Marines Corp Base.

-Proven Way #3: Pull Up Push Workout
+Proven Method #3: Two Week Pull Up Push Workout

 Stew Smith